Too much training can make your compliance program ineffective. Here’s how you can avoid it.

 So how can you train regularly without causing training fatigue?
-We outline some useful tips below, and if you’re curious about what benchmarks you should be using to define success with your compliance training program, check out our Measuring Real Impact Report below.
+We outline 4 useful tips below, and if you’re curious about what benchmarks you should be using to define success with your compliance training program, check out our Ethisphere Whitepaper: Measuring Real Impact Report.

 This is generally the best range for total training time.
 Five hours should be the maximum compliance training time in a year.
 Training in smaller increments over time can be a useful tool to break up longer training sessions while maximizing content retention.